UpstreamData/pyasic/README.md

 Now that you know that, lets move on to some common API functions that you might want to use.

 ### Common commands:
-* Get the data used by the config utility:
+* Get the data used by the config utility, this includes pool data, wattage use, temperature, hashrate, etc:

 ```python
 import asyncio